-The eastern portion of the nesting area (grid rows 18 through 24) was again left heavily furrowed this year.
+The eastern portion of the nesting area (grid rows 18 through 24) was again left heavily furrowed and vegetated this year.
 This initially had been intended as erosion control for a component of a wetland mitigation project completed by San Diego Gas and Electric in 2015 to 2016; but then was left in an effort to limit the spread of seeds following discovery of a highly invasive non-native weed, broad-leaved or perennial pepperweed (Lepidium latifolium), that had apparently been introduced to the site by equipment involved in the mitigation project.
-Monitors flagged individuals or patches of Lepidium, including within grids 16 and 17 of the prepared nesting area, and contractors, staff of the Port, and staff of the San Diego National Wildlife Refuge Complex applied herbicide.
+Monitors flagged individuals or patches of Lepidium, and contractors, staff of the Port, and staff of the San Diego National Wildlife Refuge Complex applied herbicide.
 Port and Refuge staff also applied herbicide to invasive non-native iceplant (Carpobrotus sp.) scattered around the site, and to recently established stands of Bermuda grass (Cynodon dactylon) in the western portion of the nesting area.

 Prior to any site preparation efforts after mid-February, the site was surveyed for the presence, courting or nesting of western snowy plovers, and for nests of other species.
-In late March, Refuge staff conducted mechanical scraping of the site to reduce vegetation and further enhance it for use by terns and snowy plovers.
+In late March and into the first week of April, Port staff conducted mechanical scraping of the site to reduce vegetation and further enhance it for use by terns and snowy plovers.
 Additional new growth of vegetation in the nesting area was reduced by manual weeding, most notably mustard (Brassica) species.
-Vegetation around the periphery of the cleared area was pruned back by contract monitors to limit predator perches and cover, most notably Baccharis species.
+Vegetation around the periphery of the cleared area was pruned back to limit predator perches and cover, most notably Baccharis species.
 Manual weeding also targeted reducing invasive plant species, particularly iceplant, garland chrysanthemum (Glebionis coronaria), and Russian thistle (Salsola sp.).